krushnak39/PRODIGY_WD_03/README.md

 # Tic-Tac-Toe Web Application

-A simple and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-This web application allows two players to play the classic game in the browser with a clean, responsive, and user-friendly interface.
+A simple and interactive **Tic-Tac-Toe** game built using **HTML, CSS, and JavaScript**.
+Players can enjoy the classic game in a clean, responsive, and user-friendly interface.

-🚀 Features
+## ✨ Features
-Two-player gameplay
+- 🎯 Two-player gameplay
-Win and draw detection
+- ✅ Automatic win and draw detection
-Reset game functionality
+- 🔄 Reset game functionality
-Responsive design
+- 📱 Fully responsive design
-Simple and intuitive UI
+- 🎨 Simple and intuitive user interface

-🛠️ Technologies Used
+## 🛠️ Technologies Used
-HTML5
+- HTML5
-CSS3
+- CSS3

-JavaScript
+- JavaScript

-▶️ How to Use
+## 🚀 How to Run
+1. Clone or download this repository.
-Open the application in your web browser.
+2. Open the `index.html` file in your web browser.
-Players take turns placing X and O on the grid.
-The game automatically detects a winner or a draw.
-Click Restart to start a new game.
+3. Start playing Tic-Tac-Toe!

-📌 Purpose
+## 📌 Project Purpose
-This project demonstrates the use of JavaScript for implementing game logic, handling user interactions, and building a responsive web application.
+This project was created to practice JavaScript concepts such as DOM manipulation, event handling, and game logic while building a responsive web application.